Page Content

 1. Keep a Check

-Once the FAFSA form has been submitted, it typically takes 3 to 5 days for the application to be processed.
-During this time, the student can log in to student.gov with their FSA ID and monitor their application’s progress.
-When the form is successfully processed, the student will receive a SAR or Student Aid Report, which summarizes the information provided on the FAFSA form.
-If there are errors on this report, the student should complete or correct the form without delay.
+Once the FAFSA form has been submitted, the application typically takes three to five days to be processed.
+During this time, the student can log in to student.gov[5] with their FSA ID and monitor the progress of their application.
+When the form is successfully processed, the student will receive a SAR or Student Aid Report, a summary of the information provided on the FAFSA form.
+If there are errors in this report, the student should complete or correct the form without delay.

 2. Peruse & Compare Aid Offers

-Students who have applied to several Colleges may receive aid offers (also known as award letters) detailing what financial aid is being offered.
-In such a situation, one must always compare all aid offers and calculate to see which one is more feasible and/or suitable and make an informed decision, only after exploring all avenues of aid, including Scholarships and Grants, Work-Study, Federal Student Loans, State or College Loans, and Private Loans.
+Students who have applied to several colleges may receive aid offers (also known as award letters) detailing what financial aid is offered.
+In such a situation, one must always compare all aid offers and calculate to see which one is more feasible and/or suitable and make an informed decision only after exploring all avenues of aid, including scholarships and grants, Work-Study, Federal Student Loans, State or College Loans, and Private Loans.

 3. Reply to Aid Offers

-Following the decision on which financial aid to accept, the student must inform the college of such acceptance either digitally (website/e-mail) or via regular mail.
-The aid letter should contain instructions on how to accept or reject an offer.
+Following the decision on which financial aid to accept, the student must inform the college of such acceptance digitally (website/e-mail) or via regular mail.
+The aid letter should contain instructions on accepting or rejecting an offer.

 4. Sign Loan Agreement